spsandwichman/anvil/README.md

 $ cc ./anvil.c -o anvil
 $ ./anvil
 ```
-and viola!
+and voila!
 You can try this out on the example project included, or see it in action in the compiler for the [Mars programming language](https://github.com/orbit-systems/mars/blob/main/anvil.c).

 # Usage
 Anvil needs this information about your project.